 FACT & FICTION: Cassowaries are extremely dangerous

-There’s no beating around the beak on this one – Australia’s living dinosaurs, cassowaries, are armed (with a horn) and dangerous.
-However, believe it or not, humans are more of a risk to cassowaries than cassowaries are to humans, with urban development and car-collisions responsible for cassowary deaths more than anything else.
+There’s no beating around the beak on this one – Australia’s living dinosaurs, cassowaries, are armed (with a horn) and can be dangerous if they feel threatened.
+However, believe it or not, humans are more of a risk to cassowaries than cassowaries are to humans, with urban development and car collisions responsible for cassowary deaths more than anything else.